haithamthabt/YTDownloadWithWM/DEVELOPMENT_NOTES.md

   - Clean up temporary files
   - Manage large playlists efficiently

+## Recent Changes

+- Added functionality to select video codec based on available hardware encoders (NVIDIA, Intel, AMD, and VideoToolbox).
+- Implemented watermarking functionality with options for hardware acceleration using VideoToolbox.
+- Enhanced the overall structure and readability of the code.
+- Added threading for fetching best formats to improve responsiveness.
+- Implemented a universal loading animation system using threading.Event() for better thread control and synchronization.

 ## Loading Animation Implementation

 ### Animation Control Using Threading Event